bernedom/bbvGithubGuidelines/Readme.md

 Each github repo should provide at least these items in the root folder
  * Readme.md - Containing what this project is about, setup/build instructions
- * LICENSE - The license the project is under
+ * LICENSE - The license the project is under: Generally GPLv3 is a good start.
+Need help chosing one? [https://choosealicense.com/]
  * Source directory

  ### Contents of the read me